Extensive Hospice Grief Services Matter

-Hospice bereavement care is a specialized support system offered to individuals and families who are living with the loss of a loved one.
-Beyond just offering a listening ear, hospice bereavement provides ongoing comfort, guidance, resources and education to help individuals navigate grief and loss.
+Hospice bereavement care is specialized support offered to individuals and families who are grieving the loss of a loved one.
+At its heart, bereavement care is about honoring the whole family's experience.
+It validates pain of loss while providing the tools needed to navigate a path toward healing and remembrance.
+Beyond just offering a listening ear, hospice bereavement provides ongoing comfort, guidance, resources, and education to help individuals navigate grief and loss.
+Most people feel strengthened, encouraged, and supported when they learn about grief, understand how it affects them, identify coping strategies, and learn new methods to help themselves through the grief experience.

 • One-on-One Counseling: Private sessions with trained and licensed staff